It's time to load a new quilt on my longarm quilting frame! Learn how I load quilts on my Continuum Quilting Frame in this new quilting tutorial:

 I place the quilt top over the batting and smooth it out, then just like the batting, I tuck it between the second and third rails.

 You can pin the quilt top to the third rail if you want to, but I find this takes extra time and it's not really necessary.
-I use quilt clamps to lock the quilt top and batting securely to the second rail and add a bit of tension to the area I'm quilting.
+I use these Quilt Clips to lock the quilt top and batting securely to the second rail and add a bit of tension to the area I'm quilting.

 That's it!
 Loading a quilt on a longarm frame isn't time consuming or difficult.
 I can typically load a quilt in about 15 minutes - a much, much faster process than basting a quilt on a table.
 The best part is I can do this standing up, which feels much better for my body too.